SAP-samples/cloud-extension-ecc-business-process/mission/create-cap-app/README.md

         cds build --production
         ```

-   > HINT: there is an additional way of deployment - either execute the steps before or the two below to achieve the same result: Run *mbt build -p=cf* followed by cf *deploy mta_archives/BusinessPartnerValidation_1.0.0.mtar*

 14. Open the gen/srv/manifest.yaml file and add your service names / replace existing ones with your services: ems, dest, xsuaa, database.